sizious/dcload-ip/README.md

 To run a GNU debugger session over the dcload connection:

 1. Build/obtain an sh-elf targetted GNU debugger
-2. Put a 'gdb_init()' call somewhere in the startup area of your KOS-based program
+2. Put a `gdb_init()` call somewhere in the startup area of your KOS-based program
-3. Build your program with the '-g' GCC switch to include debugging info
+3. Build your program with the `-g` GCC switch to include debugging info
 4. Launch your program using `dc-tool -g -x <prog.elf>`
 5. Launch sh-elf-gdb and connect to the dc-tool using `target remote :2159`
 6. Squash bugs